Pathoschild/canimod.github.io/guides/using-mods.md

   permission and profiting from the ad revenue.
 To be fair, their site can be convenient: they repackage mods from many authors into one place, and you can search by game version to filter out abandoned mods.
 However, there's no guarantee they're hosting the latest version and there's very little oversight to prevent abuse.
-(Morally, you should also question the ethics of letting a company profit by stealing free work from volunteers.)
+(Also, letting a company profit by stealing free work from volunteers is morally nebulous at best.)

 A few tips for downloading mods: